IamYuriko/IamYuriko/README.md

 ## Hi there 👋, I'm Yuriko!

-Currently on a journey to becoming a frontend engineer. ⛰️
+Currently on a journey to become a frontend engineer. ⛰️

 Check out the languages I've used in my projects 👇